pubnub/ruby/README.md

 # All you need to know is just uuid and channel
 pubnub.state(:uuid => 'uuid_client_that_i_am_searching_for', :http_sync => true)
 ```

+#### State and channel groups
+State works fine with channel groups too!
+Just pass the `:group` key when
+setting or do it while subscribing.

 ### Other